Gabriel-Cervo/Gabriel-Cervo/README.md

 ### <samp>  I'm João Gabriel Cervo, 19 years old and a Computer Science student at PUCRS </samp>

-<samp>an Information Systems student at PUCRS in Porto Alegre, Brazil. </samp>

 ###

 - :computer: &nbsp; I'm also graduate in IT at Instituto Federal Farroupilha - Campus São Borja.